jmsdnns/blag/content/music/journal/guide-simple-demos/index.md

 Writing a song involves making a bunch of decisions about how things feel, and writing songs quickly benefits from having a framework for thinking about how to structure them.
 How to do this is always a matter of taste, but it can seem overwhelmingly random and hard to remember for anyone new at it.

 So, start with 3 riffs.
 Think of them as playing the role of a verse, a chorus, and a brige.
 Trying playing the verse 4 times, then the chorus 4 times, and then the verse 4 times again.
 If that felt pretty good, then try the chrous 4 times, the bridge 4 times, and the verse 4 times.
-If it didn't, try writing other riffs until it feels right.
+Try changing any riffs that throw off the flow or even just writing new ones until you think they're all pretty cool.

-From here, the song _could_ be something simple like this:
+At this point, we can write a song.
+It _could_ be something simple like this:

 1. **verse 2x**: without singing to open the song
 2. **verse 4x**: where singing would go